OpenDDS/OpenDDS/docs/devguide/conditions_and_listeners.rst

     Sect<4.3>

 Each entity defines its own listener interface based on the statuses it can report.
-Any entity’s listener interface also inherits from the listeners of its owned entities, allowing it to handle statuses for owned entities as well.
+Any entity's listener interface also inherits from the listeners of its owned entities, allowing it to handle statuses for owned entities as well.
 For example, a subscriber listener directly defines an operation to handle Data On Readers statuses and inherits from the data reader listener as well.

 Each status operation takes the general form of ``on_<status_name>(<entity>, <status_struct>)``, where ``<status_name>`` is the name of the status being reported, ``<entity>`` is a reference to the entity the status is reported for, and ``<status_struct>`` is the structure with details of the status.